Semantic-Layer/svf-42-agi-solver/README.md

 <!-- You can remove this notice if you don't want it 🙂 no worries! -->

 > 💝 This package was templated with [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app) using the [Bingo engine](https://create.bingo).

+# AGI Queue Manager

+The AGI Queue Manager is a system that manages the processing queue of Agent Generated Intents (AGIs).
+It handles the lifecycle of AGI tasks from creation to completion, including asset withdrawal, swapping, and deposit operations.

+## Order Processing Flow

+### 1. Queue Management

+- Items are added to queue via `add(agiId)`
+- When processing starts, items are moved to end of queue before processing
+- Items are only removed from queue when fully completed (status 2)
+- Tasks that have failed swaps after MAX_RETRIES attempts will be skipped and removed from queue

+### 2. Status Flow

+#### a.
+Initial State (0 - PendingDispense)

+- Withdraw asset from contract
+- Contract status becomes 1

+#### b.
+After Withdraw (1 - DispensedPendingProceeds)

+- Set internal status to 4 (SwapInitiated)
+- Begin swap operation

+#### c.
+Swap Initiated (3 - SwapInitiated)

+- Perform swap operation
+- Set internal status to 3 (SwapCompleted) when swap is done

+#### d.
+After Swap (4 - SwapCompleted)

+- Deposit swapped assets back to contract
+- Set internal status to 2 (ProceedsReceived)

+#### e.
+Final State (2 - ProceedsReceived)

+- Clean up internal state
+- Remove from queue

+### 3. Status Selection Logic

+- Use contract status as primary source of truth
+- Only use internal SwapCompleted status when:
+  - Contract status is 1 (DispensedPendingProceeds)
+  - AND we have an internal status (not undefined)

+### 4. Transaction Handling

+- Wait for transaction confirmation before proceeding
+- Handle transaction failures gracefully
+- Keep items in queue until fully processed

+### 5. Queue Processing

+- Process one item at a time
+- Move items to end of queue before processing
+- Only remove items when fully completed
+- Maintain FIFO order while allowing other items to be processed

+## Implementation Details

+The queue manager is implemented in TypeScript and uses a combination of contract interactions and internal state management to track the progress of each AGI task.
+It includes retry mechanisms for failed operations and maintains a strict order of operations to ensure the integrity of the asset swapping process.

+### Key Features

+- Automatic retry of failed operations
+- Transaction confirmation waiting
+- FIFO queue processing
+- State management for both contract and internal states
+- Error handling and logging
+- Configurable retry limits and delays

+### Error Handling

+- Failed swaps are retried up to MAX_RETRIES times
+- Tasks exceeding retry limits are removed from the queue
+- Transaction failures are handled gracefully with appropriate logging
+- System maintains queue integrity even during failures